joosthub/pytorch-nlp-tutorial-sf2017/docs/environment_setup.rst

 instruction.
 A lot of this instruction is more verbose than needed to accomodate participants of different skill levels.

+**Please note that these are only optional.
+On the first day of this training, you will be provided with a link to a JupyterHub instance where the environment will be pre-made and ready to go!**

 0. Get Anaconda
 ---------------